niccolot/Neural_Networks_tutorials/README.md

 # NeuralNetwork tutorials

-List of basic NN wrote for practice, all of them very improovable and optimizable
+Collection of basic NNs wrote for practice, all of them very improvable